Skip to main navigation Skip to search Skip to main content

 Key Research Interests

 Professor Albert has over 25 years’ experience investigating how stimulation of receptors on the surface of endothelial (ECs) and vascular smooth muscle cells (VSMCs) regulate ion channels.
-These cellular processes have a major role in controlling the function of blood vessels and are involved in pathology associated with diseases such as hypertension, angina, stroke, and atherosclerosis.
-Drugs that alter these cellular pathways may therefore be developed as treatments for cardiovascular disease.
+Drugs that alter these cellular pathways are potential therapeutic targets for cardiovascular disease.
 Prof Albert’s research has been funded by research awards from British Heart Foundation, Biotechnology and Biological Sciences Research Council, and Arthritis Research UK, and he has published over 50 research articles.

-His research uses multidisciplinary approaches to unravel cellular pathways coupling receptors and ion channels to blood vessel function in both animal and human tissue (obtained followed surgical procedures): freshly isolated single ECs and VSMCs, cell culture, patch clamp electrophysiology, RT-PCR, co-immunoprecipitation, western blotting, proximity ligation assay, phospholipid dot-blot, cell signalling biosensors, confocal microscopy, shRNA/morpholino knockdown of proteins, blocking anti-ion channel antibodies, transgenic mice, wire myography.
+Research approaches: freshly isolated and cultured single ECs and VSMCs from animal and human tissue, cell culture, patch clamp electrophysiology, RT-PCR, co-immunoprecipitation, western blotting, proximity ligation assay, phospholipid dot-blot, cell signalling biosensors, confocal microscopy, shRNA/morpholino knockdown of proteins, blocking anti-ion channel antibodies, transgenic mice, wire myography.

 Teaching Interests

-Prof Albert has considerable experience in delivering high-quality and impactful student-focused teaching and learning environments, through student-facing teaching, Year lead and Module lead responsibilities, curriculum and assessment development, and influencing and supporting colleagues.
+Prof Albert has considerable experience in delivering high-quality and impactful student-focused teaching and learning environments, through student-facing teaching, curriculum and assessment development, and influencing and supporting colleagues.
 He is a proactive advocate for student welfare through pastoral care and student conduct and compliance involvement.

 His educational impact is evidenced by awards and regular student feedback stating >85% of students ‘strongly agree’ that they are satisfied with his teaching, that his teaching is a ‘benchmark’, and that he should provide ‘training on delivering teaching’.